-Proposals will be peer reviewed based on the criteria below.
-Selections will represent best value to the Government considering the following factors of equal importance:
+Proposals under Topic AF212-CSO1 will be peer reviewed based on the criteria below.
+Selections will represent best value to the Government considering the following factors which are of equal importance:

-- 1. The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - The SBC's record of commercializing SBIR or other research, as indicated by pre-sales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption; - The existence of Phase II follow-on commitments for the subject research; - Funding commitments related to the subject effort, whether from Government sources, as documented in the Air Force Customer Memorandum, or private sources, as documented through a letter of commitment, are evidence of commercialization potential. - A sound transition strategy in the Air Force Customer Memorandum is also evidence of commercialization potential. - 2.
+- 1. The potential for Government or private sector commercialization and benefits expected to accrue from commercialization. - The SBC's record of commercializing SBIR or other research, as indicated by pre-sales, pilots, sales, revenue, active users, subscriptions, downloads, and/or other forms of traction/adoption. - The existence of Phase II follow-on commitments for the subject research, and funding commitments related to the subject effort, whether from Government sources, as documented in the Air Force Customer Memorandum, or private sources, as documented through a letter of commitment, are evidence of commercialization potential. - A sound transition strategy in the Air Force Customer Memorandum is also evidence of commercialization potential. - 2.
 The appropriateness, relevance, and specificity of an identified Defense Need.
-A complete and compelling Air Force Customer Memorandum, (mandatory template will be provided with Phase II request for proposal), signed by an appropriate end-user and customer, indicates the appropriateness, relevance, and specificity of an identified Defense Need.
-While not required for Phase I, signed letters of interest (content guidance will be provided in the Phase II request for proposal) from other AF customers/end-users, may be indicators of the appropriateness, relevance, and specificity of an identified Defense Need.
-Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need.
+A complete and compelling Air Force Customer Memorandum (using the mandatory template provided at Attachment 1), signed by an appropriate end-user and customer, indicates the appropriateness, relevance, and specificity of an identified Defense Need.
+While not required Signed letters of interest from other government personnel (content defined in section 9.0) may be indicators of the appropriateness, relevance, and specificity of an identified Defense Need.
+Adequacy of the proposed effort and its relationship to fulfilling the identified Defense Need. - 3.
+The soundness, technical merit, and innovation of the proposed approach, as well as its differentiation from current customer alternatives, and incremental progress toward fulfilling the identified Defense need.
+Includes the proposed Principal Investigators'/Project Managers', supporting staff, and consultants' qualifications to execute the proposed approach.

-Price reasonableness and realism will be considered to the extent appropriate.
+Price reasonableness will be considered to the extent appropriate.
 IAW 15 USC 638(dd)(7), investment by venture capital, private equity firms, or hedge funds shall not be used as an award criterion.

-Peer reviewers will base their conclusions only on information contained in the proposals.
+Peer reviewers will base conclusions solely on proposal content.
 It cannot be assumed reviewers are acquainted with the firm, key individuals, or referenced experiments.